becarpenter/misc/book6/Contents.md

 # book6: A Collaborative IPv6 Book.
-This is a provisional list of contents to start the discussion.
-It will change.
+This is the current list of contents.
+It will change as the book evolves.
 # List of Contents
 [1.
 Introduction](1.%20Introduction%20and%20Foreword)
 * Foreword